Great care should be taken when containers are loaded on vessels

 When the weather calmed down the Master asked the Chief Officer to inspect the cargo holds.
 Continue reading “Sounding pipes should be clear of debris or cargo”

-The importance of inspecting hatch covers to ensure their weathertight condition highlighted
+Importance of inspecting hatch covers to ensure their weathertight

 The Swedish Club has highlighted the importance of securing and inspecting hatch covers and checking that they are in good condition.
 In presenting a case study, the Club explains how seawater may ingress into cargo holds in bad condition can cause serious damage.